Solar power in the Netherlands: Solar roads

 In November 2014 SolaRoad, the world's first experimental solar cycle path, was opened in the village of Krommenie.
 The aim of the project is to test the practicality and cost efficiency of embedding solar panels into a cycle path.
 The idea is that the path, which is expected to generate 50 to 70 kWh/m2 each year, can power anything from street lights or traffic lights to electric cars or houses.
 The developers of SolaRoad believe that up to 20% of the 140,000 km of road in the Netherlands could be used to harvest solar energy.

 In 2017 solar panels were installed in a cycle path in Blauwestad.
+The solar panels were removed at the end of 2021 because of the reconstruction of the cycle path and the public space around it.

 In April 2017 the first heated solar cycle path was installed in the Bovenbuurtweg in Ede.
 The panels would stay free of snow and ice during the winter.
 In February 2020 the solar panels were replaced with panels with a different surface coating to make the cycle path less slippery.
+However by 2021 the solar panels were gone and replaced by a surface made of bricks.

 In May 2018 a 20 meter long solar road with 48 solar panels opened on the N401 near Kockengen.
 The trial was supposed to last 2 years, but was stopped a year earlier on 16 May 2019 because of safety concerns.
 The rough surface had worn down and had become too slippery to safely drive on.
 In that time the solar road geretated around 2,200 kWh of electricity.
 The trial was seen as a success.

 In May 2018 a 10 meter long and 3.5 meter wide solar cycle path was built in Haaksbergen.

 In September 2018 solar panels were installed in the road surface of one of the shoulder lanes of the A2 motorway near Maarssen.
 The solar panels cover an area of 25 square meters.

 On 7 March 2019 a 2-year pilot project with a 100 meter long solar bus lane opened on the N218 in Spijkenisse.
 The solar road was supposed to generate 30,000 kWh per year.
 Enough to supply electricity to around 9 households.
 One week after opening damage was found to the top layer of the solar road and the bus lane was closed for traffic.
 Investigation found that the solar panel and top layer had detached from the underlying concrete and repair would not be possible.
 In July 2019 the province of South Holland made the decision to discontinue the pilot and the solar road was removed.